-For example, suppose the business estimates that the remaining claims are likely to result in warranty costs of 2,500, then the estimate needs to be increased by 2,500 – 1,430 = 1,070 with the following journal.
+For example, suppose the business estimates that the remaining claims are likely to result in a warranty cost of 2,500, then the estimate needs to be increased by 2,500 – 1,430 = 1,070 with the following journal.

 |Warranty costs liability||1,070|

-This process must now continue until the warranties expire and no further warranty costs need to be allowed for
+This process must now continue until the warranties expire and no further warranty cost needs to be allowed for

-Of course each year additional products will be sold and an additional warranty costs contingent liability must be estimated and established for those products using the process described above.
+Of course each year additional products will be sold and an additional warranty cost contingent liability must be estimated and established for those products using the process described above.

 Warranty Costs Liability in the Balance Sheet

 The estimation of warranty cost is a contingent liability and is included in the balance sheet as either a current liability is the warranty period is shorter than 1 year, or under long term liabilities if the warranty claims are expected to arise in more than one year.